 On December 15, 2022, the Company caused notices to be issued to the holders of its 2023 Notes regarding the Company's exercise of its option to redeem \$22,521,800 in aggregate principal amount of issued and outstanding 2023 Notes, comprising all issued and outstanding 2023 Notes, at a price equal to 100% of the principal amount of the 2023 Notes, plus accrued and unpaid interest thereon from September 30, 2022, through, but excluding, January 17, 2023 in accordance with the terms of the indenture governing the 2023 Notes.
-The Company expects the redemption to be completed on January 17, 2023.
-The Company intends to fund the redemption of the 2023 Notes with loans obtained under the Credit Facility, as described earlier in this section.
-See also "Subsequent Events."
+The redemption was completed on January 17, 2023.
+The Company funded the redemption of the 2023 Notes with loans obtained under the Credit Facility, as described earlier in this section.

 On November 9, 2021, the Company entered into an underwriting agreement, by and between the Company and Oppenheimer & Co.
 Inc., as representative of the several underwriters named in Exhibit A thereto, in connection with the issuance and sale (the "Offering") of \$57,500,000 (including the underwriters' option to purchase up to \$7,500,000 aggregate principal amount) in aggregate principal amount of its 5.25% Notes due 2028 (the "2028 Notes").
-The Offering occurred on November 15, 2021, pursuant to the Company's effective shelf registration statement on Form N-2 previously filed with the SEC, as supplemented by a preliminary prospectus supplement dated November 8, 2021, the pricing term sheet dated November 9, 2021 and a final prospectus supplement dated November 9, 2021.
-Effective November 16, 2021, the 2028 Notes began trading on the NASDAQ Global Market under the trading symbol "PFXNZ."
+The Offering occurred on November 15, 2021, pursuant to the Company's effective shelf registration statement on Form N-2 previously filed with the SEC, as supplemented by a preliminary prospectus supplement dated November 8, 2021, the pricing term sheet dated November 9, 2021 and a final prospectus supplement dated November 16, 2021, the 2028 Notes began trading on the NASDAQ Global Market under the trading symbol "PFXNZ."